 You can see the slides here, and also a video:

-You can also watch another version, where I explain this material to my friend James Dolan:
+You can also watch another version of the first talk, where I explain this material to my friend James Dolan:

-I like the idea of being able to watch an official talk but also watch the speaker chatting about the talk with a friend.
-It gives another view of the material.
+This gives another view of the material.
 I skim over stuff Jim already knows, explain things I didn't have time to get into in the actual talk, and emphasize the things I don't understand.
-And he points out lots more patterns lurking in the tenfold way!
+And he points out more patterns lurking in the tenfold way!

 For more details, read this: